kata-ai/development-standard/frontend/docs/typescript-guidelines.md

 This is a living document outlining the styleguide for TypeScript codes within Kata.ai.
 Our styleguide is mostly derived from the [Airbnb JavaScript styleguide](https://github.com/airbnb/javascript), with changes made to accomodate TypeScript projects.

+You can use our unified ESLint + Prettier config to enforce these styleguides on your project.
+See [Tooling](./tooling.md) for more information.

 ## Table of Contents

 - [Naming](#naming)